Nicolaes Tulp: Career as a physician

 It was Tulp who examined and signed the fitness reports for the first Dutch settlers on the island of Manhattan, and his signature was found on these in the long-lost archives of the Dutch settlement uncovered in the 1980s in the basement of the New York public library.

-In his job, Tulp was responsible for inspections of apothecary shops.
-Chemists in Amsterdam had access to an enormous amount of herbs and spices from the East, thanks to the new shipping routes.
-It became a successful trade and in 1636 there were 66 apothecaries in Amsterdam.
-Shocked at the exorbitant prices asked for useless anti-plague medicines (Amsterdam was severely hit by the plague in 1635), Tulp decided to do something about it.
-He gathered his doctor and chemist friends together and they wrote the first pharmacopoeia of Amsterdam in 1636 the Pharmacopoea Amstelredamensis.
-The Apothecary guild would require an exam based on Tulp's book for new chemists to set up shop in Amsterdam.
-This pharmacopoeia became a standard work and set an example for all the other cities of Holland.
+In his position, Tulp was responsible for inspections of apothecary shops.
+Amsterdam chemists had access to enormous quantities of herbs and spices from the Far East, thanks to newly established shipping routes.
+The apothecary business flourished – by 1636 there were 66 shops in Amsterdam.
+Appalled by the exorbitant prices charged for useless medicines against the plague (Amsterdam was severely hit by the plague in 1635), Tulp took action.
+With his doctor and chemist friends, he wrote the first pharmacopoeia of Amsterdam in 1636, the Pharmacopoea Amstelredamensis.
+Chemists who wanted to set up shop in Amsterdam were required to pass an exam based on this book.
+The publication was a groundbreaking work that served as an example for other cities of Holland.